-The development shall be carried out strictly in accordance with the approved plans (TO19332_AI), except where otherwise stipulated by conditions attached to this permission.
+The development shall be carried out strictly in accordance with the approved plans (drawing numbers 937.1 and 937-2), except where otherwise stipulated by conditions attached to this permission.

-Reason: To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy SD1 of the Herefordshire Local Plan - Core Strategy, Policy LB2 of the Lower Bullingham Neighbourhood Development Plan and the National Planning Policy Framework.
+Reason.
+To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy SD1 of the Herefordshire Local Plan - Core Strategy and the National Planning Policy Framework.